devchallenges-io/curriculum/introduction/3-fullstack-intro.md

 - Create a learning schedule that works for you
 - Never stop exploring new technologies

-The tech industry needs skilled fullstack developers like you.
+The tech industry needs skilled full-stack developers like you.
 Your ability to work across the entire technology stack makes you invaluable to any development team.
-Take that first step today - your future in fullstack development awaits.
+Take that first step today - your future in full-stack development awaits.